SerioDmGuy/BasicCalculator/README.md

 # Features
 * **Easy**, **simple** and **lightweight** calculator.
-* **Basic Operators**: addition, subtraction, multiplication, power of number, euclidean division, euclidean modulo and percent.
+* **Basic Operators**: addition, subtraction, multiplication, power of number, euclidean division, euclidean modulo.
 * **Supports Parentheses**: for encapsulating infix expressions.
 * **Infix to Postfix conversion**: implements a traditional evaluation process, similar in most reverse polish notation implemented calculators.
 With an **optional argument** that **prints the created postfix expression** alongside your results.